dondondooooon/DONFYS3150/Project5/README.md

 extract_bins.py
 --------
-This python script reads the .bin files of the selected simulation and exports the necessary data for plotting into .txt files
+This python script reads the .bin files of the selected simulation and exports the necessary data for plotting into .txt files inside the data_files folder.

 Run command: python3 extract_bins.py